-4.50 Changes of level pose problems for people with mobility impairment, and for care givers who may be parents, partners or children of disabled public space users.
+9.15 Changes of level pose problems for people with mobility impairment, and for care givers who may be parents, partners or children of disabled public space users.
 If insufficient attention is given to making designs for routes and level change options work for everyone, disabled users, and older people who are frail, are likely to be those most affected.
+When designing ramps and stairs, Part K1 of the Building Regulations should be used.

-Entry into a building
+Key principle - DA6 Entry into a building